c0d-0x/cruxpass/README.md

 > cruxpass enforces internal limits on the size of various fields to ensure performance and security.
 Here are the default constraints:
 >
 > - Minimum Password Length: Passwords must be at least 8 characters long to ensure basic security and maximum of 45 characters.
-> - Stored Password Length: Each saved password can be up to 128 characters long.
+> - Stored Passwords/secrets Length: Each saved password can be up to 128 characters long.
 This accommodates strong, randomly generated credentials.
 > - Username Length: Usernames are limited to 20 characters.
 This is sufficient for most standard account identifiers.
 > - Description Length: Each password entry can include a label or description up to 100 characters, helping users recognize the purpose of stored credentials.